Tokyo Electric Power Company: Nuclear

 In March 2008, Tokyo Electric announced that the start of operation of four new nuclear power reactors would be postponed by one year due to the incorporation of new earthquake resistance assessments.
 Units 7 and 8 of the Fukushima Daiichi plant would now enter commercial operation in October 2014 and October 2015, respectively.
 However, following the nuclear crisis of 2011, these plans have been cancelled.

 According to TEPCO's official regulatory paper, starting operation of Higashidori is expressed as 'Not yet determined'.
+In January 2026, Unit 6 of Kashiwazaki-Kariwa Nuclear Power Plant was restarted.
+Unit 7 is expected to be restarted by 2030.